ainephelan/ainephelan.github.io/_posts/2019-03-15-the-gender-gap.md

 # Enable tick lables on bottom chart
 ax.tick_params(labelbottom=True)

-# Iterate over our OTHER cats, plotting our subplots in the correct location
+# Iterate over OTHER cats, plotting our subplots in the correct location
 for i in range(2, 18, 3):
     ax = fig.add_subplot(6,3,i+1)
     r = int((i-2)/3)